The Valley Nursery and Pre School

 - Languages spoken

-We set up talking boards with parents to support any children with EAL or who are dual language.
+We set up talking boards and work closely with parents to support any children with EAL or who are dual language.

 - Are there any pets at the setting?